A Little Distance Learning History

 Why are color by number activities an important part of the current distance learning needs?
 Because of the many benefits coloring provides!

-During this difficult time, the benefits of coloring are so helpful to our students and our own children (and to us).
+During this difficult time (and ANY difficult time), the benefits of coloring are so helpful to our students and our own children (and to us).
 Here are just a few:

 - Coloring reduces stress: this pandemic and the changes in their education, routines, LIFE, can certainly create stress for our children.
 Color by number activities provide not just the math practice they need (or other content practice), but also stress reduction.

 - Coloring stimulates creativity!
 When you’re coloring, your mind is focused on the coloring movement, but it can wander, allowing space for the mind to seek new ideas.
 This is a great time for kids to generate and explore new ideas.